avatorl/Deneb-Vega-Templates/README.md

 ## Sponsorship

 If I helped you with what you needed for a commercial projects or if you just want to say thank you, feel free to click the Sponsor button.

+## Chart Types / Deneb Templates in this Repository

+Power BI report with example charts for all the templates: https://powerofbi.org/deneb-vega-templates/

 ---